TotalDesign/erfgeoviewer/README.md

 The ErfGeoviewer is a tool to create maps based on cultural heritage collections.
 This application is designed to support two builds: one for creating maps, and another for viewing them.

-In active development.
-A stable release is not yet available.
-Documentation will follow.

 All user-facing text inside the application is currently in Dutch.
 Comments are in English.
 Multilingual support will not likely be included (by me) this year, but I'd love to see it added to reach a wider audience.